-Erbology Aronia Shot is pure, undiluted and unsweetened, made from 100% organically grown aronia berries.
-In other words, you’ll enjoy the aronia health benefits without any nasties.
 Take the shot straight or add it to a smoothie or cocktail.
-The 40ml / 1.4 fl oz booster is the perfect daily dose, especially great when traveling, while the 250ml bottle of Pure Aronia Juice will last you for about a week if you keep it refrigerated.
+The 40ml booster is the perfect daily dose and is just the right size to slip into your handbag.
+Meanwhile, our 250ml bottle of Pure Aronia Juice will last you for about a week if you keep it refrigerated.

 Is yogurt, smoothie or porridge part of your morning routine?
-Then, Erbology Raw Aronia Powder or these dried berries are a great addition.
-In addition to the nutrients that fight oxidative stress, they’re an excellent source of fiber that keeps you feel full for longer.
+Then, Erbology Raw Aronia Powder or these dried aronia berries are a great addition.
+Along with nutrients that fight oxidative stress, they’re an excellent source of fibre which keeps you feeling full for longer.

 Recipes with aronia

-The combination of earthy beetroot and tangy aronia berries is so good that we have been experimenting with both sweet and savory recipes.
-Above all, try this easy to make, skin nourishing Pink beetroot smoothie.
+The combination of earthy beetroot and tangy aronia berries is so good that it has sparked a rapidly spreading addiction at Erbology HQ.
+It works nicely with both sweet and savory recipes.
+Easiest of all, though, is this skin nourishing Pink beetroot smoothie.
 All you need is almond milk, ripe banana, dried aronia berries, raw beetroot, agave nectar and lemon juice.
 The result?
 A delicious and nourishing drink to energize you for the day.

 Having friends over?
 Serve this delicious Sage and orange cocktail.
 All you need is five ingredients and fifteen minutes of your time.
 Sage leaves and cinnamon make the aromas of this drink irresistible.

-Finally, we’ve got something for the chocolate lovers, too.
-This Aronia, pumpkin and chocolate smoothie is an excellent combination of aronia health benefits and wonderful raw chocolate properties.
-This drink is a great source of energy, especially before a workout.
+Finally, something for the chocolate lovers.
+This Aronia, pumpkin and chocolate smoothie is an excellent combination of aronia health benefits and decadent raw chocolate.
+It’s a great source of energy, especially before a workout.

 - Apricot kernel oil: The only thing better is apricot in Damascus